chickendinosaur/objectpool.js/README.md

 #### Creating dispose and init methods

-- If a property is not referencing another 'object' or collection you can avoid having to 'dispose' it since all primitive properties should be getting reset in the init method.

 - Do not forget to call the parent's dispose method if inheriting from another object.

 ```javascript